Applying the maximum entropy principle to neural networks enhances multi-species distribution models

-The dataset provides specific environmental variables for each region, including climatic, soil or location variables (see more details~\cite{elith_presence-only_2020}).
+The dataset provides specific environmental variables {with specific spatial resolution} for each region, including climatic, soil or location variables (see more details in \cite{elith_presence-only_2020}). {The total area of all regions is of 13,607,500 km$^2$ (Table \ref{tab:dataset}), so that there is $0.004$ PO records per km$^2$ on average when pooling all species and regions.
+However, the spatial concentration of records is extremely heterogeneous across regions and taxonomic groups, varying from $0.0002$ records/km$^2$ in South America (SA) to $0.887$ records/km$^2$ in Switzerland (SWI), as computed from Table \ref{tab:dataset}}.

-The NCEAS dataset has been used to evaluate and compare various SDM methods based on presence-only data ~\citep{elith_novel_2006, phillips_sample_2009,zbinden_selection_2024, valavi_predictive_2022} and it allows us to compare the performances of DeepMaxent with existing SDM methods (section below).
+Various SDM methods have been evaluated using this dataset~\citep{elith_novel_2006, phillips_sample_2009, zbinden_selection_2024, valavi_predictive_2022}, which allows for a direct comparison of DeepMaxent's performance {to many state-of-the-art SDM methods}. \cite{phillips_sample_2009} studied spatial sampling biases and found that the PO data in certain regions (AWT, CAN, and SWI) contained high levels of such biases, {making this a good benchmark to assess model robustness}.

-\citep{phillips_sample_2009} studied spatial sampling biases and found that the PO data in certain regions (AWT, CAN, and SWI) contain high levels of such biases.
-This is the data that we use to train all our models.
+\paragraph{The GeoPlant dataset} {Described by \cite{picek_geoplant_2025}, we use this dataset to evaluate DeepMaxent under a different data regime, with 100 times more PO records, much more concentrated in space, and 40 times more species covered, than NCEAS.
+Indeed, GeoPlant contains 5,079,797 presence-only observations of 9,709 plant species (i.e. almost half of Europe's flora) from 13 selected datasets of the Global Biodiversity Information Facility (GBIF, \href{www.gbif.org}{www.gbif.org}), to be used for model training.
+These records cover 38 European countries spanning a total area of about 5,914,500 km$^2$, with $0.859$ records per km$^2$ on average.
+This spatial concentration in Geoplant is thus 200 times higher than the average of NCEAS, and comparable to the one of the SWI region, but for an area 150 times larger.} Additionally, 88,987 presence-absence records from the European Vegetation Archive (EVA) were used for model evaluation.